elsampsa/darknet-python/README.md

 ### 4. Test

+A quicktest:

+    cd example
+    python3 predict_2.py

+If everything is OK, the program should report something like this:

+    Predicting took 0.03300929069519043 seconds

-With the test script "darknet_py" like this:
+Test with any image using the script "darknet_py" like this:

     darknet_py somefile.jpg